Bekacru/better-fetch/README.md

 import { FetchSchema } from "@better-fetch/fetch/typed";
 import { z } from "zod";
 const routes = {
+  /**
+   *
+   * You can define a route with output schema.
+The output schema will be used to infer the response data.
+   * If no input schema is defined, by default the get method will be used.
+   */
 	"/": {
 		output: z.object({
 			message: z.string(),
 		}),
 	},
+  /**
+   * You can define a route with input schema.
+The input schema will be used to infer the request body.
+   * And by default the post method will be used.
+   * see `@method` modifier to define other methods.
+   */
 	"/signin": {
 		input: z.object({
 			username: z.string(),